sandeep-krishnan/learn-consul-vms/README.md

 # Overview

-This repository contains all the example assets associated with the Consul on virtual machine content on the [HashiCorp Learn](https://learn.hashicorp.com/consul) website.
+This repository is derived from [HashiCorp Learn](https://github.com/hashicorp/learn-consul-vms) website.